enioka-Haute-Couture/pyoupyou/README.md

 ## Run

-In order to run it you can use a wsgi capable webserver (apache mod_wsgi, gunicorn, uWSGI...), ensure to set PYOUPYOU_ENV variable to _prod_
+In order to run it you can use a wsgi capable webserver (apache mod_wsgi, gunicorn, uWSGI...), ensure to set PYOUPYOU_ENV variable to _prod_ or _dev_.

+As an alternative you can also set name in pyoupyou/.pyoupyou.env file.